codesections/muon/README.md

 Well, you can jump to a specific folder by searching for `in:$FOLDER_NAME`.
 For example, I jump to my `promo` folder by pressing `/` and then searching `in:promo`.
 No, you can't do `in:p*`.
 And no, `in:p<TAB>` doesn't autocomplete.
 Yes, I agree it should.
 I [opened an issue](https://github.com/ProtonMail/WebClient/issues/144).
 Until that's resolved, I recommend short folder names.

+### How do I use this to send Rich Text emails instead of plaintext?

+You don't.
+Even asking that question makes me wonder if you really even *get* the whole idea behind this theme.

 ### Wait, I just noticed something—you turned off the button for settings!
 How do I get to settings?
 I can't even turn this blasted thing off!

 Of course I turned it off—it was a button, after all!
 And what good would something with vim-inspired keybindings be if it weren't at least a *little* hard to quit?

-Fortunatly, ProtonMail follows a sane URL schme for their app, so you can get to any of the settings pages by going to that page directly.
-Here's a list of all the urls you might want:
+Fortunately, ProtonMail follows a sane URL scheme for their app, so you can get to any of the settings pages by going to that page directly.
+Here's a list of all the URLs you might want:

  * [mail.protonmail.com/inbox](https://mail.protonmail.com/inbox)
  * [mail.protonmail.com/contacts](https://mail.protonmail.com/contacts)